sukhwal9/ETH-PROOF-Beginner-assessment/README.md

 `NileshCoin.sol` fulfills the requirements for creating a contract with Solidity features used:
 \
 Public variables that store information about the coin.
-These variables are the following: `tokenname`, `tokenabbrv`, and `totalsupply`.
+These variables are the following: `tokenname`, `tokenabbr`, and `totalsupply`.
 A public mapping variable named `wallet` to map addresses to wallet.
 The address is of the `address` data type, and the balance is of `uint` data type, or unsigned integer.
 Unsigned integers are integers that cannot have a negative value.
 There are three functions, `mintToken`, `burnToken`, and `wallet`. mint and burn functions take two arguments, an address and a value and wallet function take one arguments only address.